 I am a PhD student at the University of St Andrews developing the use of millimetre wave radar to study glacier behaviour.
-I work primarily in the Millimetre Wave and EPR research group but also contribute to the Glaciology research group.
+I work primarily in the Millimetre Wave and EPR research group but also contribute to the St Andrews Glaciology research group.

 If you have landed on this page, welcome!
 My research is devoted to developing new Remote Sensing techniques to better understand environmental phenomena.
 My current PhD project (details here) focuses on developing a high resolution Radar system for monitoring glaciers.
 This exciting research will yield new insights into the behaviour of glaciers on the scale of hours to days.
 I have also undertaken a number of satellite Remote Sensing projects that utilise the vast array of data sets that are freely available online.
 This research includes analysing glacier dynamics and mapping seagrass ecosystems.